 The EBA 2020 report contains conditions for significance, commensurateness and effectiveness of risk transfer.
 To assess commensurateness, Recommendation 12 of the report indicates that the Principle Based Approach (PBA) test must be applied.
 This states that a minimum of 50% of the "Regulatory UL" of the underlying portfolio should be transferred to third parties.
 The regulatory Unexpected Loss (UL) normally refers to the pre-securitisation pool RWAs multiplied by 8%.
-But, in the case of the PBA test, the UL in Europe is proposed to be gold-plated by adding the Long-Term Expected Loss (LTEL), a notion that does not exist in the Basel securitisation framework.32 LTEL is added both in the numerator (RWAs of transferred tranches) and in the denominator (RWAs of the pool).
+But, in the case of the PBA test, the UL in Europe is proposed to be gold-plated by adding the Long-Term Expected Loss (LTEL), a notion that does not exist in the Basel securitisation framework.
+LTEL is added both in the numerator (RWAs of transferred tranches) and in the denominator (RWAs of the pool).

-In the absence of data on the LTEL, one can consider a ratio in which the numerator is the RWA of the retained tranches, rather than the transferred tranches as in the PBA test, and the LTEL is omitted from the numerator and denominator.
-Mathematically, a failure in this simplified ratio (if the value is greater than 50%) implies a failure in the EBA PBA test.
-Such a failure leads to a failure of the SRT conditions and, hence, implies that a bank may not employ the securitisation framework but, instead, must employ the underlying pool RWAs in its regulatory capital calculations.33
+In the absence of data on the LTEL, one can consider a ratio in which the numerator is the RWA of the retained tranches, rather than the transferred tranches as in the PBA test, and the LTEL is omitted from the numerator

-31 Because the third component (") is calculated after the fourth component, it can become negative as in Table 3.5 for residential mortgages.
+&lt;sup>32 Because the third component (") is calculated after the fourth component, it can become negative as in Table 3.5 for residential mortgages.
 This occurs with SEC-IRBA when the senior tranche risk weight is too high in comparison to the underlying pool risk weight, and the attachment point of the senior tranche is below 1.0 times pool capital.

-32 There are many other technical issues in the EBA 2020 report that are out of scope of this paper.
+There are many other technical issues in the EBA 2020 report that are out of scope of this paper.